Fiberfab: Fiberfab, a division of Velocidad Inc.

 In 1966 Fiberfab was made a subsidiary of Velocidad Inc., another company controlled by Goodwin.
 The key people in Velocidad were Jamaica K. Goodwin (president), Warren “Bud” Goodwin (vice-president), and John E. Hebler (Secretary-Treasurer/plant manager).
 The company was also referred to as Fiberfab-Velocidad Inc.

 The Fiberfab company moved from Palo Alto to Sunnyvale.
 In early January 1967 Fiberfab opened a new plant to produce the Valkyrie in Santa Clara.

-In 1967, Goodwin was arrested on suspicion of murder in the shooting death of his 28-year-old second wife and Fiberfab executive, Jamaica Karen Goodwin (nee Elwood).
+In 1967, Goodwin was arrested on suspicion of murder in the shooting death of his 28-year-old second wife and Fiberfab executive, Jamaica Karen Goodwin (née Elwood).
 He was convicted of voluntary manslaughter and sentenced to twelve months imprisonment.
 He died of a heart attack while serving his sentence on 26 December 1968.

 Around this time Hebler left the company to start Hebina Plastics with John Ubina, Fiberfab's former head of fiberglass layup.
 Hebina designed their own car called the Gazelle, which was unrelated to the Neoclassic Gazelle sold by Classic Motor Carriages (CMC).
 By 1970 the company had been acquired by Bill Voegele, a former Fiberfab engineer, and changed its name to Voegele Industries to reflect the change in ownership.
 The car was released as the Voegele Amante GT.

 Fiberfab Corp. division of Concept Design America Ltd.

-In 1971 Richard G. Figueroa, Fiberfab’s plant manager, partnered with Martin Enterprises, Fiberfab's Eastern US distributor, to start Concept Design America Ltd. (CDA) and salvage the financially struggling Fiberfab.
+In 1971 Richard G. Figueroa, Fiberfab's plant manager, partnered with Martin Enterprises, Fiberfab's Eastern US distributor, to start Concept Design America Ltd. (CDA) and salvage the financially struggling Fiberfab.
 They took control of the bodymaker and reorganized it as the Fiberfab Corp. division of CDA.

 Fiberfab Inc., division of A.T.R.
 Inc.

 In November 1974 Fiberfab Inc. was purchased by Pennsylvania-based A.T.R.
 Incorporated.
 Aris V.C.
 Valli was appointed president of the company.

 In August 1976 Aris Valli died from a heart attack and his son, Robert F. Valli, became acting president of Fiberfab.
 The company began an internal reorganization.

-In October 1978 Fiberfab, Inc. put new marketing and management teams in place, with Robert F. Valli as President.
+In October 1978 Fiberfab, Inc. put new marketing and management teams in place, with Robert F. Valli as president.
 The number of models was reduced to three by cutting four product lines, including the Avenger GT.